Configure Functions

 Note

-• You can replace an existing connection by dragging from an output square to the specific input square whose connection you want to replace.
+• To replace an existing connection, drag from an output square to the specific input square you want to overwrite.

-• You can break an existing connection by dragging it off an input square and dropping it on a blank part of the design area.
+• To remove a connection, drag it off the input square and drop it onto an empty part of the design area.

 9. Click OK to save the function.